Canteens and bistros in Budapest: food guide with local tips

 Nagyi kifőzdéje (“Grandma’s cafeteria”)

 Across the street from Lukács baths – so you know where to eat after soaking in the hot pools!
-It’s one of those small restaurants you’ll remember fondly.
-If you want to try a typical countryside restaurant but don’t have the time to leave the city, try their chicken paprikás with a sour cream cucumber salad or other Hungarian delights!
+It’s one of those small bistros you’ll remember fondly.
+If you want to try a typical countryside bistro but don’t have the time to leave the city, try their chicken paprikás with a sour cream cucumber salad or other Hungarian delights!

 Nagyi kifőzdéje: 36 Frankel Leó utca